rahul6004/Face-Attendance-System/README.md

 # face-recognition-based-attendance-system

+Attendance file : it's store student data in exl-sit form

+static file : It's Store face data
+              it's create new folder to store img.
+1 forlder 1 student

-static file : It's Store face data templates file: it is GUI of this peoject
+templates file: it is GUI of this peoject. it is create html based GUI